eBee Kenya – Sustainable Transport Africa

 By 2030, half of Africa's 1.6 billion people will live in cities, highlighting the urgent need for sustainable urban transportation.
 In Kenya, urban areas face worsening congestion, pollution and socioeconomic disparities due to a reliance on diesel-powered vehicles and a decline in cycling.
 Bicycles are often viewed as outdated, leading to reduced usage despite their environmental and economic benefits.

-During the partnership period, eBee is actively engaging with leading forums, including those hosted by the Kenya Association of Manufacturers, Electric Mobility Association of Kenya and World Bicycle Relief.
-It initiated high-level conversations with UNEP, UN-Habitat and Nairobi City County to push for cycling-friendly infrastructure and policy changes.
+eBee is actively engaging with leading forums, including those hosted by the Kenya Association of Manufacturers, Electric Mobility Association of Kenya and World Bicycle Relief; it initiated high-level conversations with UNEP, UN-Habitat and Nairobi City County to push for cycling-friendly infrastructure and policy changes.
 The startup also launched a LinkedIn page and WhatsApp group for the House of Cycling, a collaborative platform uniting public and private sector players, NGOs and advocates to promote cycling in Kenya.

-These efforts have led to meaningful connections with government agencies like Kenya Urban Roads Authority (KURA) and Kenya National Highways Authority (KENHA) and opened doors to co-develop financing and policy strategies aligned with Kenya’s national goals.
+These efforts have led to meaningful connections with government agencies like the National Transport & Safety Authority, the Kenya Urban Roads Authority (KURA) and Kenya National Highways Authority (KENHA) to inform the integration of pedestrian and cyclist safe roads and guide road design frameworks and inform policy strategies aligned with Kenya’s infrastructre development goals.

 eBee also had the honor of participating in a high-level engagement during the state visit of His Majesty King Willem-Alexander and Her Majesty Queen Máxima of the Netherlands to Kenya.
 The event brought together Dutch businesses and Kenyan government representatives to explore opportunities for collaboration in trade, investment and innovation across key sectors.